Portophon/palatal-sonorants-pt/README.md

-# Supplementary material of the paper "Comparing lexical and usage frequencies of palatal segments in Portuguese"
+# Supplementary materials of the paper "Comparing lexical and usage frequencies of palatal segments in Portuguese"

 This is the repository contains the scripts used for the paper Trigo, L. & Silva, C. 2022.
 Comparing lexical and usage frequencies of palatal segments in Portuguese.
 Proceedings of the 15th edition of the International Conference on the Computational Processing of Portuguese (PROPOR 2022).
 Fortaleza, Brazil